04foxsec/DEVASC_prep/01_sw_dnd.md

 - Testing: The completed code is tested for quality and customer acceptance
 - Maintenance: Bug fixes and patches are applied.

+Pro:
+- Easy to understand
+- Step-by-approach

+Contra:
+- Serial nature of the model
+- Does not handle change very well
+- No achievement(working code) till the end of the process
+- Quality (because of the limited time for a development cycle usually the testing is the one that suffers)

 ## Lean
+Toyota production system aka TPS

+- **Elimination of waste:** If something doesn't add value to the final product, get rid of it.
+There is no room for wasted work.
+- **Just-in-time:** Don't build something until the customer is ready to buy it.
+Excess inventory wastes resources.
+- **Continuous improvement (Kizan):** Always improve your processes with lessons learned and communication.

+Lean led to Agile software development

 ## Agile
+Agile is an application of Lean principles to software development.

+The following 12 principles are the core of the Agile Manifesto:

+- Customer satisfaction is provided through early and continuous delivery of valuable software.
+- Changing requirements, even in late development, are welcome.
+- Working software is delivered frequently (in weeks rather than months).
+- The process depends on close, daily cooperation between business stakeholders and developers.
+- Projects are built around motivated individuals, who should be trusted.
+- Face-to-face conversation is the best form of communication (co-location).
+- Working software is the principal measure of progress.
+- Sustainable development requires being able to maintain a constant pace.
+- Continuous attention is paid to technical excellence and good design.
+- Simplicity is the art of maximizing the amount of work not done is essential.
+- The best architectures, requirements, and designs emerge from self-organizing teams.
+- A team regularly reflects on how to become more effective and adjusts accordingly.

+With Agile the timeframes are smaller (can be 2 weeks)(sprints) and encompasses all the elements of the process.
+The aim is to ship a feature or capability  within 2 weeks.
+So with Agile when you are half way through the project you have workin code (with less functionality, but working)

+## Common desing patterns
+You don't want to reinvent the wheel each time you need a rolling thing to make something move.
+In software engineering, many common design paradigms have already been created, and you can reuse them in your software project.
+These design patterns make you faster and provide tried-and-true solutions that have been tested and refined.
+- Model-View-Controller (MVC)
+- Observer patterns

+### MVC